Rahim-Ahmed/E-learning_Website/README.md

-# StudyNotion Online Education Platform
+# Learn Dot Online Education Platform

 ![Main Page](img/web.PNG)
 ## Project Description
-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
+Learn Dot is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

 ## System Architecture

-The StudyNotion ed-tech platform consists of three main components: the front end, the back end, and the database.
+Learn Dot ed-tech platform consists of three main components: the front end, the back end, and the database.
 The platform follows a client-server architecture, with the front end serving as the client and the back end and database serving as the server.